Creative-Block-st/AI-Smart-Glasses-For--Blind/README.md

 4. Install Python libraries from `requirements.txt`.
 5. Configure `glasses.py` to **auto-start** using `rc.local` or systemd.
 6. Connect hardware as per the wiring guide.

+# Hardware
+After the brief discription you will be able to identify, which components we are going to use.

+- Raspberry Pi Zero 2 W
+- Pi Camera Module V2 (CSI)
+- USB Sound Card
+- Wired Earbuds (3.5mm)
+- Push Button
+- Slide Switch (2-way/DPDT)
+- 3.7V LiPo Battery (1200mAh)
+- TP4056 Module
+- MT3608 Boost Converter